-Need Sending an email message containing data from the serial port Description Sending an email through the serial port This command allows another processor (attached equipment) to send an email message containing body text which is passed directly to the modem over the serial port.
+Description: This command allows another processor (attached equipment) to send an email message containing body text which is passed directly to the modem over the serial port.
 While the modem is connected to the Internet, the attached equipment can initiate the sending of an email message at any time (except when the software is already in the process of sending or retrieving email, FTP or socket TCP process).
 This action is accomplished by sending an 'AT#PUTMAIL' command over the serial port.
-The modem will send an 'Ok_Info_WaitingForData' message when it is ready to accept the data flow to be placed in the body of the email from the serial port.
-The data sent by the host over the serial port is not echoed.
-Note: When using this command, the software will use the following parameters to compose the email header: 'SUBJ1' for the email subject 'REC1' for the recipient email address 'CCREC1' for the carbon Copy recipient -mail address 'SENDERNAME' & 'SENDERADDR' for the specified identity of the module AT# Command AT#PUTMAIL The end of the email body data flow must be denoted by sending following sequence to the module: [CR] [LF] .
-[CR] [LF] The software will send an 'OK' response when it is ready to accept another command, in case of success of the sending operation.
-In case of problem a '#CME ERROR: Value' is sent over the serial port. - The [CR] [LF] .
-[CR] [LF] keyboard sequence is: ENTER CTRL+ENTER CTRL+ENTER Notes If there is no answer from the SMTP server after 3 minutes, the error #CME ERROR: 37964 is generated and the sending process is aborted. - A communication session must be established (AT#CONNECTIONSTART) before sending the AT#PUTMAIL command.
+Sending an em through the ser flow to be placed in the body of the email from the serial port. port The data sent by the host over the serial port is not echoed.
+Note: When using this command, the software will use the following parameters to compose the email header: 'SUBJ1' for the email subject 'REC1' for the recipient email address 'CCREC1' for the carbon Copy recipient -mail address 'SENDERNAME' & 'SENDERADDR' for the specified identity of the module AT# Command: AT#PUTMAIL The end of the email body data flow must be denoted by sending following sequence to the module: [CR][LF].[CR][LF] The software will send an 'OK' response when it is ready to accept another command, in case of success of the sending operation.
+In case of problem a '#CME ERROR: Value' is sent over the serial port.
+Notes: The [CR][LF].[CR][LF] keyboard sequence is: ENTER CTRL+ENTER ENTER CTRL+ENTER If there is no answer from the SMTP server after 3 minutes, the error #CME ERROR: 37964 is generated and the sending process is aborted.
+A communication session must be established (AT#CONNECTIONSTART) before sending the AT#PUTMAIL command.
 After the sending process, the communication session remains established.
-Check you terminal emulator configuration because with some configuration, this terminal can modify data (for example, to transform the [CR] in [CR][LF]).
+Check your terminal emulator configuration because with some configurations, this terminal can modify data (for example, to transform the [CR] in [CR][LF]).